So far so good! It looks like my decision to change up my system is paying off. I finished another quarter in the green! Woot!

 |Total Gain / Loss||+2.83%|

-Looking back, I realized a few mistakes which made trading such a struggle.
+Looking back, I realized a few mistakes that made trading such a struggle.
 For instance, there were times when I carelessly left my limit orders instead of watching the market closely before pulling the trigger.

 I can also recall a couple of occasions when I got too caught up in my biases that I didn’t prepare any contingency.
 My GBP/USD trade got stopped out after the U.K. GDP came in better than expected while my short USD/JPY trade incurred a loss following a positive NFP.